edigitalresearch/kube-ha-ansible/README.md

   podManifest: https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-Additional API SANS can be added to the certificates by adding an `extra_sans` key to the load balancer configuration
+Additional API SANS can be added to the certificates by adding an `extra_sans` key to the load balancer configuration.
+This is optional

 ```
 kubernetes: